Korean Journal of Women Health Nursing

-On the title page include title (only capitalize first letter of the first word); subtitle (if any); first name, middle initial, and last names of each author, ORCiD number (required for all authors), name of department(s) and institution(s) to which the work should be attributed.
+On the title page include title (only capitalize first letter of the first word); subtitle (if any); running title, first name, middle initial, and last names of each author, ORCiD number (required for all authors), name of department(s) and institution(s) to which the work should be attributed.
 The address, phone number, and email of the person responsible for correspondence concerning the manuscripts should be listed separately and clearly labeled as such.
-List keywords and present authors’ contributions, such as the following:
+List keywords and present authors’ contributions.
+The journal does not limit first author status to only one person, in cases where equal contribution is evident.
+Describe contributions, such as the following:

 - Example 1:

 Conceptualization: Piao H, Kim MH; Formal analysis: Piao H, Kim MH, Cui M, Choi G; Writing–original draft: Piao H, Kim MH; Writing–review & editing: Piao H, Choy JH.